aitor1717/pau_pau/readme.md

 Pau Pau is a command-line orchestrator that interprets natural language and executes local Python tools, or writes them from scratch if needed.
 It can run self-generated scripts, and improve iteratively based on feedback.
 Designed for clarity, control, and autonomy.

+This project is the result of an obsession with AI agents.
+After getting lost in the guides and baffled by new architectures for agent networks, I decided to build a simple GPT wrapper with the key ability to read, write, and execute files locally.
+This simplification results in a clumsy CLI with unlimited potential for self-improvement.
+It can create and optimize its own memory architecture, produce QA tools for its own use, and read and improve its own main code.

+The project is being set aside for now.
+Since it’s in a very early stage, please consider adding security fallbacks before using it.

 ## Features

 - Local tool discovery and invocation based on language input